GeminiDRSoftware/DRAGONS/recipe_system/doc/reduce_UsersManual/interfaces.rst

 Introduction
 ------------

-The Recipe System provides a command line interface and an API.
+The Recipe System provides a command line interface and an application programming interface (API).
 Both allow users to configure and launch a Recipe System processing pipeline (a 'recipe') on one or more input datasets.
 Control of the Recipe System on the ``reduce`` command line is provided by a variety of options and switches.
 All options and switches can be accessed and controlled through the API.

 This chapter will first present details of the command line interface, ``reduce``, including an extended discussion of :ref:`atfile`.
 This is followed